-If the School is unable to determine validity of the high school diploma, state-recognized equivalency, or any other submitted documentation to fulfill the schools admissions high school education and equivalents requirement, then the prospective student will not be accepted to the school.
+If the School is unable to determine validity of the high school diploma, the prospective student will not be accepted to the school.

 ADMISSION PROCEDURE

 The following admissions procedures apply to all new and transfer students.
 Transfer students are required to complete additional requirements if they would like their prior academic coursework to be considered for the awarding of transfer credits (please see the Transfer Students section of the catalog).